 Bring Insights and Ideas to Audiences Globally

 We connect expert speakers with organizations to address a wide range of topics related to workplace diversity and inclusion.
 Our speakers engage audiences at many types of venues in a variety of ways, including keynote speeches, presentations, and panel discussions.
 Catalyst’s high-impact presentations range from 60 to 90 minutes in length, including time for questions and answers, and are customized to best serve the audience.
-Many of these sessions are also available as 3-4 hour workshops.

 Speakers Bureau is a fee-for-service resource, with discounted rates for Catalyst Supporters.
 To engage a Catalyst speaker, complete the Speaker Request Form.
 Choose from our most popular topics, or contact us to discuss another topic.